conductor-oss/conductor/README.md

 ## Community Contributions
 The modules contributed by the community are housed at [conductor-community](https://github.com/Netflix/conductor-community).
 Compatible versions of the community modules are released simultaneously with releases of the main modules.

-[Discussion Forum](https://github.com/Netflix/conductor/discussions) Please use the forum for questions and discussing ideas and join the community.
+[Discussion Forum](https://github.com/Netflix/conductor/discussions): Please use the forum for questions and discussing ideas and join the community.

-[List of Conductor community projects](/docs/docs/resources/related.md) - Backup tool, Cron like workflow starter, Docker containers...
+[List of Conductor community projects](/docs/docs/resources/related.md): Backup tool, Cron like workflow starter, Docker containers and more.

 ## Getting Started - Building & Running Conductor
-### Docker
+###  Using Docker:
 The easiest way to get started is with Docker containers.
 Please follow the instructions [here](https://conductor.netflix.com/gettingstarted/docker.html).

-###  From Source
+###  From Source:
 Conductor Server is a [Spring Boot](https://spring.io/projects/spring-boot) project and follows all applicable conventions.
 See instructions [here](http://conductor.netflix.com/gettingstarted/source.html).